🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 After registration, communication can start.
 Communication occurs through what’s called frames, which contain either commands to control the connection or data sent to the Sidewalk Cloud servers.

-Just as you would expect with BLE communication, Amazon Sidewalk supports low power mode to help optimize the endpoints’ power consumption.
+Just as you would expect with Bluetooth LE communication, Amazon Sidewalk supports low power mode to help optimize the endpoints’ power consumption.

 Amazon Sidewalk Network Architecture